Serum iron TIBC

-Serum iron TIBC is a blood test that measure the total amount of iron in your blood.
-Iron is a very important element in our body and in a person whose weight is 70 kg, there is 4.00 to 4.5 g iron in it and it is found in the following places in the body.
+Serum iron TIBC is a blood test that measures the total amount of iron in your blood.
+Iron is a very important element in our body and in a person whose weight is 70 kg, there is 4.00 to 4.5 g of iron in it and it is found in the following places in the body.

 - In Ferritin and Hemostatic